AleGuarnieri/aleguarnieri.github.io/Python_Capstone_Project/README.md

 # Python capstone project
-I wrote this script as part of a final project on a beginner course about python.
+I wrote this script as part of a final project of a python course.

 The goal was to write a code which could fulfill the following requirements: